tiged/tiged/README.md

 ### Basics

-> The run command stays as before, degit and not tiged.
-So no automated scripts break and people are used to the good old name.
+> You can use tiged or degit as the command.
+So no automated scripts break if you swap tiged for degit.

-The simplest use of degit is to download the master branch of a repo from GitHub to the current working directory:
+The simplest use of tiged is to download the master branch of a repo from GitHub to the current working directory:

 ```bash
 tiged user/repo